and-re-s/Rock-Paper-Scissors-Lizard-Spock-Game/README.md

 🖖 Spock beats 👊 Rock and ✂️ Scissors

 <a href="https://and-re-s.github.io/Rock-Paper-Scissors-Lizard-Spock-Game/">Play game</a>
-Please note, that if you use Disconnect or another ad/tracker-blocking extensions in-game pictures may not be loaded.
-In this case you can try to use Incognito mode in Google Chrome.
+Please note, that if you use Disconnect or another ad/tracker-blocking extension in-game pictures may not be loaded.
+In this case, you can try to use Incognito mode in Google Chrome.